gear-foundation/dapps/frontend/packages/ez-transactions/README.md

 `isLoading` - a boolean value indicating whether the voucher is being created/updated at the moment.

-`isEnabled` - a boolean indicating whether the gasless transaction feature is currently enabled.
+`isEnabled` - a boolean indicating whether the gasless transaction feature is currently enabled (either by user or programmatically).

 `isActive` - a boolean indicating whether the gasless transaction is currently active.
 This typically means that a voucher has been successfully created and is ready for use.